Anti-Bribery & Corruption — Module 1 of 4

 You

-It's not accusatory — it's transparency.
-We're telling them we received hospitality, we've logged it, and it doesn't influence our commercial relationship.
-If we don't disclose and someone asks questions later, the silence looks worse than the hospitality.
+It's not accusatory, it's transparency.
+We received hospitality, we logged it, it didn't influence the commercial relationship.
+If we stay silent and it surfaces later, the silence looks worse than the hospitality.

 Helen Carr